Flamenco Intimo Cast 2024

 Guest Artists

-The following artists made guest appearances with Julia Chacon Flamenco Theatre in the years between 2014 and 2021.
+The following artists made guest appearances with Julia Chacon Flamenco Theatre between 2014 and 2023.

 José Mendez is a flamenco singer from Jerez de la Frontera, Spain.
 Hailing from the flamenco family of la Paquera de Jerez, Mendez is sought after for his expertise in singing for dancers.
 A singer in the legendary flamenco tablao Los Gallos in Seville, Spain he has worked with flamenco legends of our time including Carmen Ledesma, José Galván, Maria Pages, and many others.
 He was featured with Flamenco Theatre in October, 2015 in Scottsdale and Peoria, AZ.